All Products

 2. In the left navigation pane, click Domain Names.

-3. On the Domain Names page, copy the CNAME address corresponding to your domain.
+3. On the Domain Names page, copy the CNAME address that corresponds to the accelerated domain name.

 Note